Red Flags: How to Handle Inappropriate Interview Questions

 Types of Red Flag Interview Questions

-There are several questions considered inappropriate for the interview setting that occasionally, whether purposefully or unintentionally, get asked on the interview trail.
-These include, but are not limited to, asking a woman if she is planning on having kids in residency, asking a parent if they have missed numerous shifts to take care of their kids, asking how many interview offers you got, or asking where you will rank their program.**
+There are several questions considered inappropriate for the interview setting that, occasionally, whether purposefully or unintentionally, get asked on the interview trail.
+These include, but are not limited to, asking a woman whether she plans to have kids in residency, asking a parent whether they have missed numerous shifts to care for their kids, asking how many interview offers you got, or asking where you will rank their program.

 There are both federal and state laws in place to prevent discriminatory employment practices—but where does that leave medical students?

 You may choose to share information about your background, family life, or partner, especially as you share stories about how you found your passion for medical school.
-It’s important that these personal insights come from you and are not directly asked about by the interviewer.
+These personal insights must come from you and are not directly asked about by the interviewer.
 Sharing information about your background does not open the door to inappropriate questions about where you were born originally or how your accent could affect your performance.

 Inappropriate questions include, but are not limited to: